darsain/sly/README.md

 #### sly:move

-Event triggered on FRAME on every SLIDEE move.
-This is triggered right before the animation start, but the arguments represent the state of FRAME/SLIDEE/items when the animation will finish.
+Event triggered on a FRAME on every SLIDEE move.
+This is triggered right before the animation start, but the arguments represent the state of FRAME/SLIDEE/items when the animation will be finished.

 ```js
 $frame.on( 'sly:move', function( event, position, $items, relatives ){ ... } );